Daniibooii/clicky-game/README.md

 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 ## Project Goals
-Create a memory game with React; break up the application's UI into components, manage component state, respond to user events.
+Create a memory game with React; break up the application's UI into components, manage component state, respond to user events.<br>
-Create React application using Create React App.
+Create React application using Create React App.<br>
-Render different images; each image should listen for click events.
+Render different images; each image should listen for click events.<br>
-Keep track of the user's score.
+Keep track of the user's score.<br>
-Increment user's score when image clicked for first time.
+Increment user's score when image clicked for first time.<br>
-Reset score to zero if image clicked again.
+Reset score to zero if image clicked again.<br>
-Every time an image is clicked, the shuffle images in a random order.
+Every time an image is clicked, the shuffle images in a random order.<br>
-Restart once user's score returns to zero.
+Restart once user's score returns to zero.<br>

 To deploy to Github, see: https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#deployment